By Deborah Hopkins, November 14, 2018

 As soon as that employee answers the phone after 5 rings, you can PIP her.
 Boom.

 Putting someone on a PIP does NOT require tons of evidence.
 Did you know the amount of proof you need to put someone on a PIP is so low that there’s not even a name for it?
 At FELTG, we call it an articulation of the reason.
 So what does an articulation look like?
 “The employee answered the phone after five rings and the acceptable level is three rings or fewer.”
 That’s it.
 As a defensive strategy, we recommend making a note to yourself that day with what you observed, just in case down the road the employee challenges you on why you put her on the PIP; that contemporaneous documentation will be a helpful memory jogger and a solid piece of evidence for the judge or arbitrator to consider in addition to your testimony.
+Update: As of March 11, 2021, the agency is now required to show substantial evidence of unacceptable performance in order to justify the PIP – more than an articulation.

 During the PIP you do NOT have to baby-sit your employee.
 The regulation requires you to “offer assistance” to the employee during the PIP.
 5 CFR 432.104.
 Assistance is not doing the work for the employee, assigning a mentor, lowering the standard, or double-checking everything the employee does.
 We know from the case law that offering assistance means providing feedback to the employee during the course of the PIP.
 At FELTG, we recommend our legal clients meet once a week with the employee during the PIP, but the MSPB has found that even just one or two meetings during the course of a PIP meets the regulatory assistance requirement.